nspotrepka/566/README.md

 In this project, we uncover hidden possibilities for using deep neural networks in the creative domain.
 Beginning with the intention of translating image into music and vice versa, we stubble upon an entirely different use case for our CycleGAN model.
-By applying a filter to our training images, we create a two-step transformation that generates artifacts to obtain a unique style.
+By applying a filter to our training images, we produce a two-step transformation that creates artifacts to obtain a unique style.

 ## Setup